ftqo/ftqo/README.md

 ## Henlo 🐣

-- 🔭 I'm currently working in DevOps
+- 🔭 I'm currently studying for my degree
-- 🌱 I'm currently learning: Go, Linux, Docker, Kubernetes
+- 💼 Formerly DevOps@IBM
 - 💬 Ask me about anything
 - 😄 Pronouns: [any normative-ish](https://en.pronouns.page/any:normative-ish)
 - ⚡ Fun fact: I'm also a swimmer and writer